[Bishop] William Bedell (1571-1642)

 Norman Vance, Irish Literature: A Social History (Oxford: Basil Blackwell 1990), p.29; gives account of Bedell’s scheme to produce composite language; his ‘universal character’ project, shared with Rev. John Johnston of TCD, to be called ‘Wit-Spell’, known and encouraged by Hartlib; manuscript, complete in 1641, torn up by suspicious Franciscans, and plates used by tinkers; rough draft brought to Oxford by Johnston’s widow, c.1650.
 Bibl. cites James Knowlson, Universal Language Schemes in England and France 1600-1800 (Toronto UP 1975), pp.9f., 76-86.

-Muriel McCarthy & Caroline Sherwood-Smith, eds., Hibernia Resurgens: Catalogue of Marsh’s Library (Marsh s Librart.
-1994), state that his aim was ‘rather to contract the differences between Protestants and Papists than to widen them’.
+Muriel McCarthy & Caroline Sherwood-Smith, eds., Hibernia Resurgens: Catalogue of Marsh’s Library (Marsh s Library.
+1994) remark that his Bishop Bedell’s was ‘rather to contract the differences between Protestants and Papists than to widen them’.

 [ top ]